Introduction

 Question 2: Why is it called the Golden Temple?

-Answer: Because its upper floors and domes are covered with real gold, which was donated by Maharaja Ranjit Singh in the 19th century.
+Answer: Because its upper floors and domes are covered with real gold, donated by Maharaja Ranjit Singh.

 Question 3: What is the best time to visit the Golden Temple?

-Answer: October to March is ideal, although festivals like Diwali and Vaisakhi offer a special experience.
+Answer: October to March is ideal, while festivals like Diwali and Vaisakhi offer a special experience.

 Question 4: Is there any entry fee for the Golden Temple?